iterative/dvc.org/content/docs/command-reference/run.md

 The `command` sent to `dvc run` can be anything your terminal would accept and run directly, for example a shell built-in, expression, or binary found in `PATH`.
 Please remember that any flags sent after the `command` are interpreted by the command itself, not by `dvc run`.
-Some illustrative examples:

 ⚠️ Note that while DVC is platform-agnostic, the commands defined in your [pipeline](/doc/command-reference/pipeline) stages may only work on some